peyton44/Flappy-Bird-FPGA/README.md

-# homework-10-peyton44
+# Flappy Bird FPGA
-homework-10-peyton44 created by GitHub Classroom

-I noticed that it takes a second for the VGA input to start working initial.
+It takes a second for the VGA input to start working initial.

 KEY0 does not need to be used at all.